 You don't need a storage tank permit for:

-- aboveground tanks or tank systems for petroleum products with a capacity of ≤4,000 litres;
+- aboveground tanks or tank systems for petroleum products with a capacity equal to or less than 4,000 litres;

-- above-ground storage tanks or tank systems for hazardous substances (other than petroleum products) with a capacity of <2,000 litres;
+- above-ground storage tanks or tank systems for hazardous substances (other than petroleum products) with a capacity of less than 2,000 litres;

 - tanks or tank systems or that are used to supply fuel to heat buildings;